Capstone-Projects-2022-Spring/project-pill-io/README.md

 https://pillio.pythonanywhere.com/

 ## How to Use and Test
-Instruction on how to use the release and how  to test. (should contains language similar Test Procedures Document)
+Instructions on how to use and test the release (contains instructions similar to the Test Procedures document).

 ## UAT